anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 refined way.
 When there is perfect balance and there is no escape through any vortex or vrtti in the 12 vertices, Hunab Ku always enters the human mind through the spiritual heart with its neutral force of consciousness or citishakti.
+Citishakti is the Consciousness that controls Shakti, creative energy because this divine creative energy has its essence in Shiva, or Consciousness.
+Shiva and Shakti are like fire and its capacity to burn; they are completely and eternally inseparable.
+All creation in this universe is due to the activity of Shakti and the conscious base of Shiva that silently witnesses the play of creation while at the same time offering its being as the essence on which Shakti may create.

-The right side of this plexus is solar or centrifugal.
-The left side of this plexus is lunar or centripetal.
+The right side of the Anahata is dominated by the solar or centrifugal energy of Shakti.
+The left side of the Anahata is lunar or centripetal Shakti.
 The centrifugal force under the control of the witnessing entity of Shiva becomes the Son, the primordial creative expression of the Supreme Consciousness within the human and personal medium.
 It is for this reason that the Vedantic sages meditated on the right side of the spiritual heart, the nexus of where the super-personal Atman “touches” the personal and human.

-The left side is the Mother of God, the centripetal shakti that always brings the expressions of the Son back to the neutral force of consciousness.
+The left side of the Anahata is the "Mother of God", the centripetal energy of Shakti that always brings the expressions of the Son (the centrifugal movement of creation) back to the neutral force of consciousness.
 The centripetal force never lets the centrifugal force become entirely lost into manifold expression and always brings it back to center.
 Together, in balance, these binary forces of creation manifest in the human being to the grade that there is a balance in the 12 vortices or vrttis at the 12 vertices of the 2 hexagons.
 When there is less duplicity, arrogance, vanity, and selfishness(negative vrttis), and more love, discernment and faith (positive vrttis), then the process of the unification of the microcosmic consciousness into the Macrocosmic Consciousness of Shiva is well under way.
-It is here in the spiritual heart of Anahata that the nameless godhead may evolve a name for itself, for us, within each of us.
+It is here in the spiritual heart of Anahata that the nameless, transcendental godhead may evolve a name for itself, for us, within each of us.

 ### The Dynamics of “Ka” and “Kha” through Hope and Worry